Contact Us

 While aiming to contribute to society through our business activities, we have considered the impact on MJC Group’s business management.
 As a result, we are addressing climate change risks by comprehensively considering the timing when the identified risks may materialize, the business environment, and financial impacts.
 Furthermore, we are working to enhance our resilience by strengthening our Business Continuity Plan (BCP).

-7 Revenue decline due to supply chain disruptions, operational suspension, and shipment delays caused by extreme weather
+7 Decrease in sales due to supply chain disruptions, shutdowns or delays in shipments caused by extreme weather events

 Indicators and Targets